ibois-epfl/TSlam/eval/readme.md

 This folder contains all the documents describing the evaluation designed for TSlam.
 The TSlam *is an hybrid monocular camera's pose localization algorithm based on both direct feature detection and fiducial markers*.

-The scope of the current evaluation protocol is limited to assest the two most important criteria for fabrication in wood working:
+The scope of the current evaluation protocol is limited to assist the two most important criteria for fabrication in woodworking:
 - **i)** the accuracy of the reconstruction model, useful to produce fabrication drawings
 - **ii)** the accuracy of the camera to locate itself at runtime during fabrication.